Specific Learning Difficulties Support

 Evidence, screenings and assessments

 To access support for specific learning difficulties at University of Kent, you will need evidence of your specific learning difficulty.
-The evidence required is usually a post-16 diagnostic report by a Health and Care Professions Council (HCPC) registered psychologist or a Specific Learning Difficulties Assessment Standards Committee (SASC) registered specialist teacher assessor.
+The evidence required is usually a full diagnostic report by a Health and Care Professions Council (HCPC) registered psychologist or a Specific Learning Difficulties Assessment Standards Committee (SASC) registered specialist teacher assessor.
 For ADHD, medical evidence from a specialist practitioner may be accepted instead.

 - Current students can arrange to have a screening for specific learning difficulties through Student Support and Wellbeing by contacting us .